Dewdney Trail Property

 Exploration Potential

-Exploration has identified 3 target areas with the potential to host large deposits.
+Exploration has identified 3 target areas with the potential to host significant mineral deposits.

-• Lewis Ridge target area - Sullivan type (zinc, lead, silver), and/or Black Butte or Mt.
-Isa copper-cobalt deposit potential.
+• Lewis Ridge target area - Sullivan type sediment hosted (zinc, lead, silver), and/or Black Butte or Mt.
+Isa sediment hosted copper-cobalt deposit potential.

-• Tackle Basin target area - Orogenic and/or intrusive related gold deposit potential.
+• Tackle Basin target area - Orogenic and/or intrusion related gold deposit potential.

 Property map shows PJX’s target areas in the Sullivan Mining District and Vulcan Gold Belt, including Estella Basin, Lewis Ridge and Tackle Basin.